DonggeunJung/MultiColRecyclerView/README.md

 # MultiColRecyclerView
-[Android] Multi Column on RecyclerView using GridLayoutManager
+[Android] Multi Column on RecyclerView using GridLayoutManager & Base Class of Adapter.